 22.3 When the file and the recommendations are received in the Dean's office, both the Dean and the members of the College Executive Committee will be notified and the initial examination of all materials will be completed on an individual basis.

 22.4 The College Executive Committee then meets as a whole to discuss the faculty member's application, the supporting materials, and the letters from the school faculty and the director.
-Unless additional information is requested, the Committee formulates a letter of recommendation, with detailed reasons for their recommendation, and submits it to the Dean, to be transmitted to the Senior Vice Chancellor for Academic Affairs, with the applicant's file.
+Unless additional information is requested, the Committee formulates a letter of recommendation, with detailed reasons for their recommendation, and submits it to the Dean, to be transmitted to the Executive Vice Chancellor and Chief Academic Officer, with the applicant's file.
 Except as noted in section 22.5, below, each of the nine members on the College Executive Committee has one vote.

 22.5 When a promotion or tenure recommendation is being considered, the College Executive Committee members from the candidate's home school shall: